EnlighteningK/ExpressKV/README.md

 # ExpressKV
-A simple in memory and persistent Key - Value store by RESTful endpoints in ExpressJs
+A simple in Memory and persistent Key - Value store by RESTful endpoints in ExpressJs This app demostrates keeping key value pairs either in memory or persisting them to disk.

 Setup -
 npm init